 Maintains land under organic management, providing a wide range of environmental and public benefits.

 If successful associated benefits will increase as the organic area is maintained.

 Comply with organic standards for the life of the agreement.

 Agreement holders will need to keep the following records and supply them on request:

-- a valid organic certificate and schedule for all the parcels entered into this option with their application
+a valid organic certificate and schedule for all the parcels entered into this option at application and on their annual claim - RPA will not request this information if you have already supplied it for a Basic Payment Scheme (BPS) claim

 Related Mid Tier options

 Other Countryside Stewardship options and supplements relevant to grassland management may be used on the same land area where eligibility rules allow.

 Advice and suggestions for how to carry out this option

 The following section gives advice on carrying out this option successfully but does not form part of the requirements for this option.